 In contrast to previous studies that utilized the supremum, layout-guidance \citep{layout} uses the average of cross-attention scores in the objective function to update the latent variable $z_{t}$.
 Due to the typically coarse-grained and noisy nature of raw cross-attention maps, R\&B \citep{rnb} employs the Sobel Operator \citep{edge} to detect edges within these maps and select candidate boxes that encompass all edges for loss calculation.
-To address the additional computation and slower inference speed introduced by edge detection, concurrent work LoCo \citep{loco} directly leverages start-of-text tokens (SoT), end-of-text tokens (EoT), and self-attention maps to enhance cross-attention maps.
-B2B \citep{taghipour2024box} incorporates objection generation and attribute binding to improve the controllability.
-Concurrent work \citep{dahary2024yourself} explores the attention leakage problem and uses bounded attention for reducing semantic leakage.
+To address the additional computation and slower inference speed introduced by edge detection, LoCo \citep{loco} directly leverages start-of-text tokens (SoT), end-of-text tokens (EoT), and self-attention maps to enhance cross-attention maps.
+B2B \citep{taghipour2024box} incorporates object generation and attribute binding to improve the controllability.
 However, none of the aforementioned approaches incorporates marginal attention constraints, leading to failures in object counting and precise spatial controllability.